 With digital marketing, the traditional stages of the funnel have changed.
-What used to be a theoretical linear path from leads to converting those leads into customers, the path is now a multi-faceted process that can start and stop in various parts of the funnel.
-The funnel has to come to a point where many are now re-thinking the digital funnel and to some people, the funnel has evolved into a digital ecosystem.
+What used to be a linear conversion process is now termed ‘the messy middle’, a complicated process that can start and stop in various parts of the funnel.

 Google Analytics is Google’s own platform for measuring website traffic and conversions.
 It is an extremely useful tool for Digital Marketers as it can track how users interact with your site, where they came from and where they leave your website.
 Google Analytics contains a number of stats that are important KPIs for your site.

-Interactive content is like a survey, a calculator, or an interactive infographic that engages participants in an activity such as answering questions, making choices, and/or exploring scenarios.
-Overall, the interactive content provides the participants with some useful answers or results.
-Interactive content helps enhance the level of user experience on your website.
-Read 5 B2B examples of interactive content and 15 tools to create interactive content.
+Interactive content might include tactics like online surveys, calculators, interactive videos and infographics that engage participants in an activity such as answering questions, making choices, and exploring scenarios.
+Overall, this type of content tends to be more memorable and or emotive because it provides the participants with answers or results.
+Interactive content can help to improve the level of user experience on your website and other channels.